This post may contain affiliate links. Please read our disclosure policy.

 If you have any ingredients leftover from this mini banana bread recipe, check out our Leftover Ingredients Recipe Finder.

-- Baking Soda: Helps the bread rise.
-For the best results, make sure your baking soda is fresh.
+- Baking Soda: Helps the bread rise and stay light.
+Make sure your baking soda is fresh for the best results.

 - Egg Yolk: Binds everything together.
 Hang onto that egg white and use it in one of our egg white recipes like mini Texas Sheet Cake and small batch Coconut Macaroons.

 - Banana: The key ingredient!
-Use an overripe banana for the sweetest, easiest-to-mash texture.
+Use one overripe banana for sweetness and easy mashing.

 Recipe Variations

-- Banana Nut Bread For One: Stir in chopped walnuts or pecans.
+- Banana Nut Bread For One: Stir in 2 tablespoons of chopped walnuts or pecans for a nutty crunch.

-- Chocolate Chip Banana Bread: Mix in chocolate chips.
+- Chocolate Chip Banana Bread For One: Mix in 2 tablespoons of chocolate chips for extra sweetness.

 How To Make Banana Bread For One